Theodore Roosevelt Expressway: South Dakota

 Through South Dakota, the route runs 160 mi from Rapid City to the North Dakota state line.
 The route runs concurrent with Interstate 90/U.S. Route 14 from Rapid City at an interchange with Interstate 190/U.S. Route 16 west through Sturgis en route to Spearfish where it turns north onto U.S. 85.
 The route then continues in a northerly direction through Belle Fourche, Redig, Buffalo and Ludlow en route to the North Dakota state line.

 North Dakota

 Through North Dakota, the route runs 197 mi from the South Dakota state line to the Montana state line.
 After crossing the state line, the highway continues north along U.S. 85 through Bowman, Amidon, Belfield (where it intersects Interstate 94), Fairfield, Grassy Butte, Watford City and Alexander before its junction with U.S. 2 just west of Williston.
 The route then parallels U.S. 2 to the Montana state line.

 Montana

 Through Montana, the route runs 88 mi from the North Dakota state line to the Canada–US border.
 After crossing the state line, the route continues west along U.S. 2 through Bainville en route to Culbertson.
 In Culbertson the route turns north along Montana Highway 16 through Froid, Medicine Lake, Antelope, Plentywood and Raymond before ending at the Port of Raymond.

+Future

+The extension of Interstate 27 north from Texas call for the route to follow along the expressway.